richgel999/uap_resources/README.md

 [Lue Elizondo](https://en.wikipedia.org/wiki/Luis_Elizondo) was right: "Do yourself a favor and arm yourself with knowledge.
 Be very careful who you listen [to] and the information that comes out...You know, look into their background."

 Here's my [Medium account](https://medium.com/@richgel99) containing my latest research, and here's my [Twitter](https://twitter.com/richgel999) which is more like a live feed as we figure this mystery out.

+Also, here's a useful resource for perspective: *Son of the Sun* by Millen Cooke (originally published in *Fantastic Adventures*, v09n07, Nov.
+1947, under the pen name Alexander Blade - likely written around the time of the summer of '47 wave), backed up [here](https://archive.ph/Tjum5), original [here](https://medium.com/@richgel99/son-of-the-sun-by-millen-cooke-7fd71f90fe40).
+Also see it [here on archive.org](https://archive.org/details/son-of-the-sun-by-millen-cooke).

 ## NY Times Confirmation 7/28/2020